 The most famous place in Hormoz is Rainbow valley and mainly Hormoz known as Rainbow island because of this valley.
 Literally an awesome view in any possible words. everything looks painted in purples, red, green, orange and makes an admirable view of nature.
 The reason for all these colors is the layers of volcanic rock laid out unevenly while cooling.

 Valley of Statues

-A bizarre formation of rock to different shapes like dragons, birds, etc makes a mysterious scenery with so many myths behinds.
+A bizarre formation of rock to different shapes like dragons, birds, etc makes a mysterious scenery with so many myths behind.
 The things become more interesting when the path will end to an amazing viewpoint for looking at Mofanagh beach, a beautiful clash between sea and vertical cliffs.
-You can always find some Persian hippies there with some local instrument while playing music.
+You can always find some Persian hippies there with some local instruments while playing music.

 Shortly before you go toward the south shore of the island the road turns the most vibrant red- like neon, Mars on crack, which should give you a slight indicator of what’s coming ahead.
 A red clay mine is there and that is the reason why the beach is red.

 The Rainbow Cave, often mistaken for the Rainbow Valley, is located in the southeastern part of the island.
 This cave is created by the flow of water to the sea and its passage under the salt mountain.

 Inside the cave, sedimentary and salt rocks are stacked layer by layer, creating a smooth surface just like a rainbow.
 The most beautiful part of the cave is the end where the colors reach their peak.
 The color spectrum seen in this cave is about seventy spectrums.